AkramShaik2903/CineBase/README.md

 # 🎬 CineBase

-**CineBase** is a secure and scalable Movie Management REST API built with **Spring Boot**.
-It provides user authentication with JWT, role-based authorization, movie management, reviews, and watchlists while following a clean layered architecture.
+CineBase is a secure and scalable **Movie Management REST API** built with **Spring Boot**.
+It provides JWT-based authentication, role-based authorization, movie management, user reviews, and personalized movie lists while following a clean layered architecture.

+The project was built to practice backend development using modern Java technologies and REST API design principles.

 ---

-## 🚀 Features
+# 🚀 Features

-### Authentication & Authorization
+## Authentication & Authorization

 * User Registration
 * User Login